 How Pokies Machines Work

-Pokies machines, much like slot machines work by showing off a selection of colourful symbols that can trigger prize payouts if they are positioned properly.
+Pokies machines work by showing off a selection of colourful symbols that can trigger prize payouts if they are positioned properly.
 The player pulls a lever or presses a button and a random set of symbols appears in each of the several reels of the machine.
 These symbols pay out a predetermined prize amount if they line up properly.
 Symbols must line up in rows diagonally, horizontally or vertically to offer prizes.

 Scatter symbols or wild symbols appear in most pokies games.
 These symbols pay out a predetermined amount of money when they appear anywhere on the machine.
 Some machines also use the symbols to help complete prizes with other symbols of the machine.
 They sub in for the necessary symbol serving as a wild symbol.
 Many times the scatter symbol will trigger an added prize bonus on top of the standard bonus given out.